Raveoli/uwmd_iupr_dummy-master/README.md

 The website is built using Material Design Lite, AngularJS, NodeJS, LeafletJS and CartoDB API.

-The website is a work in progress: https://iupr.herokuapp.com/#
+This is a dummy website which hides private information: https://iuprdummy.herokuapp.com/#